-UNIVERSITY OF CALGARY FACULTY OF ARTS

-SCHOOL OF CREATIVE AND PERFORMING ARTS DNCE 233 Creative Process I: Improvisation Winter 2024
+UNIVERSITY OF CALGARY FACULTY OF ARTS SCHOOL OF CREATIVE AND PERFORMING ARTS DNCE 343.2 Special Topic Dance Practices - Contact Improvisation Block Week - Winter 2024

-Instructor Wojciech Mochniej Email w.mochniej@ucalgary.ca, Office By appointment Day(s), time(s): Tu/Th 12-1:50 Learning resources: Out of class activities required readings, textbooks and 1.
-Preparation of projects materials 2.
-Group meetings as required 3.
-Research for scores 4.
-Other reading and viewing as assigned (available online or in Library) Learning There is a D2L site for this course which contains required readings and other relevant Technologies and Requirements class resources and materials (see d2L.ucalgary.ca).
+Instructor Wojciech Mochniej Email Office Hours w.mochniej@ucalgary.ca By appointment Day(s), time(s): Tu/We/Th/Fr/Sa - 8:30AM - 4:30PM Learning resources: required readings, textbooks and materials Learning Technologies and Requirements There is a D2L site for this course which contains required readings and other relevant class resources and materials (see d2L.ucalgary.ca).
 In order to successfully engage in their learning experiences at the University of Calgary, students taking online, remote and blended courses are required to have reliable access to the following technology: A computer with a supported operating system, as well as the latest security, and malware updates; A current and updated web browser; Webcam (built-in or external); Microphone and speaker (built-in or external) or headset with microphone; Current antivirus and/or firewall software enabled; Broadband internet connection.
 Most current laptops will have a built-in webcam, speaker and microphone.
-Prerequisites Dance 209 and 247 or equivalent; or consent of the Division Lead, Dance Course description A practical study of movement improvisation as a critical component of creative process with emphasis on improvisation as a performance practice and as a tool for creation.
-Course learning By the completion of this course, successful students will be able to: outcomes 1.Explore their organic physical responses; by this I mean that we will learn to understand the importance of an uncensored physical response to an image, idea, or given task.
-2.Identify and move away from, or more deeply into, known patterns and habits.
-We want to sense the logic of the body physically and personally, as well sense as our own unique strengths and weaknesses, leaving behind ideas of what movement "should" be like and "should" look like.
+Prerequisites One junior level dance course.
+Course description Possible topics include Contact Improvisation, African Dance, Mixed Ability Dance, Site Specific Dance.
+This course may be repeated for credit.
+Course learning This course will be dedicated to discovery and creativity in process of contact outcomes improvisation.
+By the completion of this course, successful students will have: 1.
+Oriented to moving with someone, attending to structure, physics, and the basics of safety while working with weight exchange and falling with each other.
+2. Continued to refine awareness of our body and improved understanding of physical contact and potential in work with partner 3.
+Come to understand static support and use of skeletal architecture 4.
+Come to understand basics of rolling contact vs sliding